Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

-***
+## Tester Comments
-Tester comments.

 6/27/12

-I had success with using these instructions for creating a free personal pod and wanted to add a few comments.
+I had success using these instructions for creating a free personal pod and wanted to add a few comments.
 Hope that is okay. :)

 The shared heroku database seems to work "well enough" for a private pod.
 There are delays at times and i'm not sure of the security implications, but it works.